 I would hope for every graduate that the choices which he or she makes would impact positively on the collective future of all of us who occupy this Caribbean space.
-Caribbean people must reverse the trend of putting humankind at greater risk with each passing day, through naked intolerance, social neglect, environmental irresponsibility or harmful political decisions.
+Caribbean people must reverse the trend of putting humankind at greater risk with each passing day.
+We must eradicate naked intolerance, social neglect, environmental irresponsibility or harmful political decisions.